 An official note from Patek Philippe explained that he had restarted the production sectors and those connected to them, which have never been able to work remotely, since 27 April, reducing the hours and the presence of employees, as well as by disposition of the Swiss Federal Council.
 Instead, for some time to come, smartworking will continue for those sectors that have already been operating remotely since the first days of the block.

-Also Audemars Piguet and Rolex have resumed from 4 May, e Breitling from April 27th, as well as the brands of the French Dry which had announced the partial reopening of the factories in Girard-Perregaux a La Chaux-de-Fonds and of Ulysse Nardin a Le Locle.
-They have also taken up in the same way those of the watch division of the luxury giant French LVMH, Hublot, day, this year , and Zenith.
+Also Audemars Piguet e Rolex have resumed from 4 May, e Breitling from 27 April, as well as the brands of the French group Kering which had announced the partial reopening of the factories in Girard-Perregaux a La Chaux-de-Fonds need Ulysse Nardin a Le Locle.
+They have also taken over in the same way those of the watch division of the French luxury giant LVMH, Hublot, Tag Heuer e Zenith.

-Panerai explained that during the long period of smartworking, many interventions have been done in the manufacture such as the insertion of plexiglass separators, markers on the floors and equipment of masks and sanitizing solutions for all the staff, as well as temperature control at each entrance .
-To allow some work teams to gradually return, the first from April 27, others from May 4, safely and to be able to begin the delivery of new products, two separate shifts were then introduced, with the obligation to never have the presence of two people at the same time in the same place, hoping to return to normal from next September.
-Nick Hayek, CEO and president of Swatch Group, on the sidelines of the press conference on the 2019 financial statements of 19 March, announced that their brands would not completely stop production sites but that they would only limit work by opting for the closure of some departments, and then monitor the situation day after day.
+Panerai he explained that during the long period of smartworking, many interventions were made in the manufacture such as the insertion of plexiglass separators, markers on the floors and equipment of masks and sanitizing solutions for all the staff, as well as the temperature control at each entrance .
+To allow some work teams to gradually return, the first from April 27, others from May 4, in complete safety and to be able to begin the delivery of new products, two separate shifts were therefore introduced, with the obligation of never having two people present at the same time in the same place, in the hope of returning to normal from next September.
+Nick Hayek, Ceo and president of Swatch Group, on the sidelines of the press conference on the balance sheet data of 2019 last March 19, had announced that their brands would not have completely shut down the production sites but that they would only limit the work by opting to close some departments, and then monitor the situation day by day.